ESGF/esgf-compute-wps/README.md

   prometheusUrl:
 ```

-* [production.yaml](docker/helm/compute/production.yaml) environment has defined the container resource requirements.
+* [production.yaml](docker/helm/compute/production.yaml) has the default values appropriate for a production environment
+* [production-resources.yaml](docker/helm/compute/production-resources.yaml) can be applied with `production.yaml` to apply appropriate resource requirements for a production environment.
 Using this on a single node or small cluster may have adverse effects as the resource requirements may be larger than available resources.
 Persistent storage is enabled.
-* [development.yaml](docker/helm/compute/development.yaml) environment does not define any container resource requirements and disables pod health and readiness checks.
+* [development.yaml](docker/helm/compute/development.yaml) disables pod health and readiness checks and persistent storage.
 This environment is prefered for single node or small clusters.
-Persistent storage is disabled.
 You can find further information about this environment [here](#development)
-* [development-resources.yaml](docker/helm/compute/development-resources.yaml) environment is the same as development.yaml but has defined the container resource requirements. **NOTE:** This may be renamed in the near future.
+* [development-resources.yaml](docker/helm/compute/development-resources.yaml) can be applied with `development.yaml` to apply appropriate resource requirements.
+Using this on a single node or small cluster may have adverse effects as the resource requirements may be larger than available resources.
+Persistent storage is enabled.

 [values.yaml](docker/helm/compute/values.yaml) contains all of the default values for the Helm chart with comments.

+##### Example
+The following examples can be used for development environments, just replace the appropriate filenames.

+* `helm install . -f production.yaml`
+* `helm install . -f production.yaml -f production-resources.yaml`

 ##### Required values
 * wps.externalHost